 Artichoke Hearts – I used a can of marinated artichokes and chopped them up for my salmon salad.
 They do not have to be marinated but canned is super simple.

 Red Onion – This ingredient adds a crunch and a spicy bite against the saltiness of the cheese and olives.

-Feta cheese – Speaking of cheese, Feta is my choice for this salad.
-It crumbles nicely but also holds up it shape in small chunks.
+Feta Cheese – Speaking of cheese, Feta is my choice for this salad.
+It crumbles nicely but also holds up its shape in small chunks.
 I love the saltiness and rich flavor.
 Goat cheese or gorgonzola would be worthy of this salad as well.

 Salmon – I am a sucker for grilled salmon, but really you could use leftover baked salmon if you have it on hand.
 Or even canned in a pinch (although I don’t recommend that).

-You can certain grill salmon on an outdoor grill, but for this simple salmon salad I prefer to use my indoor grill pan.
+You can certainly grill salmon on an outdoor grill, but for this simple salmon salad I prefer to use my indoor grill pan.

 Heat the grill pan over medium-high heat while brushing with a little bit of olive oil.

 Season the salmon with salt and pepper, or other seasonings that you enjoy.